mathias0903/bounty-hunters/README.md

 # bounty-hunters
 https://www.spigotmc.org/resources/bounty-hunters.40610/

-I will not be answering any issue ticket/request/... on Github, please contact me via Discord or Spigot if you need any help!
+I do not answer GitHub tickets, please contact me via Discord or SpigotMC if you need any help!